szakitibi/documentation/docs/admin-guide/add-ons.md

 An add-on can be installed from a source control system such as GitHub.

-Add a line with the name of your add-on in `backend/requirements.txt`.
+Add a line with the name of your add-on in the file {file}`backend/requirements.txt`.
 This example uses [`collective.easyform`](https://pypi.org/project/collective.easyform/).

 ```